Source Free Unsupervised Graph Domain Adaptation: Related Work

+In computer vision, Source Free Unsupervised Domain Adaptation is a new research task with practical value.
+Most existing studies focus on different strategies to generate pseudo labels on images inspired by \cite{saito2017asymmetric}. \cite{liang2020we} utilizes the Deep Cluster algorithm to assign cleaner pseudo labels with a global view and an Information Maximization algorithm to minimize the prediction uncertainty PrDA \cite{kim2020progressive} uses a set-to-set distance to filter confident pseudo labels. \cite{li2020model} focuses on how to adapt the feature distribution on the target domain by generating similar feature samples from a GAN-based model. \cite{yang2021exploiting} encourages label consistency on local affinity neighborhoods based on the key observation that the target data can still form clear data clusters.
 However, the above methods designed for image data are not suitable for graph-structural data.
-Since graph node samples are naturally structured by dependencies (i.e., edges) between nodes, strategies focusing on i.i.d. data, such as images, cannot be well adopted.
-For example, even when the feature distribution stays the same, graph-based data may still suffer from domain gaps between various structure patterns.
-Thus, methods for SFUGDA should be able to handle structural dependencies well.
-It is worth noting that although the graph structure leads to new challenges, using it to help with adaptation is intuitive and promising.
-The various properties of the graph structure, such as structure proximity, could help the adaptation if modeled properly.
+Since graph node samples are naturally structured by dependencies (i.e., edges) between nodes, strategies focusing on i.i.d. data like images, cannot be well adapted.
+For example, even when feature distribution stays the same, the graph may still suffer from domain gaps for various structure patterns.
+Thus, methods for SFUGDA should handle structural dependencies well.
+Despite the graph structure leading to new challenges, various properties of the graph structure, such as structure proximity, could help the adaptation if modeled properly.

+Moreover, our proposed SFUGDA method is more practical than methods for images as most of them need specific-designed source model architecture.
+They utilize different components like BatchNorm or WeightNorm to implicitly memorize the knowledge from source data.
+However, it seems not feasible in practice to retrain a specific source model for adaptation.
+Contrastively, our SOGA can combine with any GNN model with no need for a specific design.